-Medical and healthcare translation is critical to meeting the needs of the millions of people displaced by the evolving conflict in Ukraine, as Craig Brown explains.
+Medical and healthcare translation is critical to meeting the needs of the millions of people displaced by the evolving conflict in Ukraine.

 Ukraine has been a hub for clinical research since 2014, with hundreds of study sites spread out across the country.
 Typically, recruitment for clinical trials is high because patients regard them as a way to bypass the national health system and gain access to life-saving medicines.